Dental CBCT scan £100

 The x-ray source and detector are mounted on opposite sides of the revolving C-arm or gantry and rotate in unison.
 In a single rotation, the detector can generate anywhere between 150 to 200 high resolution two-dimensional (2-D) images, which are then digitally combined to form a 3-D image that can provide your dentist or oral surgeon with valuable information about your oral and craniofacial health.

 You will be asked to sit in the exam chair or lie down on the exam table, depending on the type of cone beam CT scanner being used.
-Your dentist or oral surgeon will position you so that the area of interest is centered in the beam.
+Your dentist or oral surgeon will position you so that the area of interest is centred in the beam.
 You will be asked to remain very still while the x-ray source and detector revolve around you for a 360-degree rotation or less.
 This typically can take between 20 to 40 seconds for a complete volume, also called a full mouth x-ray, in which the entire mouth and dental structures are imaged, and less than 10 seconds for a regional scan that focuses on a specific area of the maxilla or mandible.

 You will not experience any pain during a cone beam CT exam, and you will be able to return to your normal activities once the exam is complete.